 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-As of December 31, 2020, we had cash of \$18.0 million.
-Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations .
-We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+As of March 31, 2021, we had cash of \$15.1 million.
+Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations comes in the form of strategic collaborations, licensing, or other arrangements.

-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations from the sale of additional equity or debt financings, or other capital which comes in the form of strategic collaborations, licensing, or other arrangements.
 In the event that additional financing is required, we may not be able to raise it on terms acceptable to us, or at all.
 If we raise additional funds through the issuance of equity or convertible debt securities, it may result in dilution to our existing stockholders.
 Debt financing or preferred equity financing, if available, may result in increased fixed payment obligations, and the existence of securities with rights that may be senior to those of our common stock.
 If we incur indebtedness, we could become subject to covenants that would restrict our operations.